How is the RSCM governed?

 Julia Mixter is the Director of Transformation at Raven Housing Trust.
 Prior to this position, Julia has held senior roles in Human Resources for over 20 years, most recently as Director of Human Resources for the Royal Automobile Club where she was shortlisted for Outstanding HR Leader of the Year in Hospitality (2018), and prior to that as Director of People and Operations at The Children’s Trust and Senior HRBP at Transport for London.
 Julia has acted in a voluntary capacity as an Executive Adviser to the Polka Theatre and as a Careers Enterprise Adviser to a number of local schools.
 Julia holds a degree in Psychology, a Postgraduate diploma in Strategic Human Resources Management and is FCIPD qualified.

-Dr. Margaret Greenwood
+Dr Margaret Greenwood

 Margaret is a Chartered Accountant and retired academic and whose research area is public sector accounting.
 She retains an interest in research and in service to the academic community.
 Prior to commencing her academic career Margaret trained with Price Waterhouse and Co followed by a career in industry .
 She has many years experience of voluntary and public service including non-executive roles in the NHS, experience which subsequently inspired her research.
 Margaret is Director of Music at St Marys’ Tetbury and sings with both RSCM Voices South and RSCM Voices West.

 John Halsey had an 25-year management and consultancy career, specialising in business analysis and market research, combining this with Organist & Choirmaster positions at: St Luke’s, Chelsea, London; the Anglican Chaplaincy, Strasbourg, France; and, during an interregnum, Wangaratta Cathedral, Victoria, Australia.
 Bookending his business career, he taught mathematics and music, initially at the well-known independent senior school, St Paul’s School, London, and recently in Slough, where he built up arguably the most musical state primary in the country at Langley Hall Primary Academy.
 John is currently Organist & Choirmaster of Windsor Parish Church and Regional Consultant for Berkshire for the Royal College of Organists.
-John was consultant to the RSCM’s Area Revisioning Project 2019-20 and serves as Team Leader for the Thames Valley Area.

 Tansy Castledine is Director of Music at Peterborough Cathedral.
 She has held several Director of Music roles in large parishes and served in schools as Director of Music and Deputy Head.
 In addition to being a Fellow of the Royal College of Organists, Tansy also holds the National Professional Qualification in Senior Leadership, and was awarded an Associateship of the Royal Academy of Music for services to Choral music.
 Formerly President of the Music Teachers’ Association, Tansy was educated at Oxford where she was Organ Scholar at Exeter College, and the Royal Academy of Music, and has been involved with various musical aspects of the life of the RSCM since her early chorister days.

-Nicholas Riddle is CEO of the Edition Peters Music Publishing Group founded in Leipzig in 1800.
+Nicholas Riddle was for many years CEO of the Edition Peters Music Publishing Group founded in Leipzig in 1800.
 He joined Peters in 1993 after twelve years in the computer industry.
 He studied piano and organ from an early age, adding choral directing at university.
 He held several church posts as Director of Music.
 Since 1995, he has attended St Bartholomew the Great in London where has helped with the music as a deputy conductor and organist when required.
 He has been a Trustee of several musical charities, including the Kathleen Ferrier Memorial Scholarship Fund.